 One of the main attractions for the visitors spending a day away from the City that Never Sleeps includes Route 66, a six-block area packed with historic buildings and shops right in the city center.
 In addition to it, Pete’s Route 66 Gas Station Museum proves that history goes far beyond typical buildings full of paintings and sculptures.
 Opened in a small, restored gas station, the place displays various Route 66 memorabilia and other information about historic gas stations.

 For nature escapes, head over to Bearizona Wildlife Park, home to bears, mountain goats, birds of prey, and bison.
-Those who dream of the relaxing trips from Las Vegas often spend the whole day sunbathing or fishing near Kaibab Lake or Cataract Lake.
+Those who dream of the relaxing trips from Las Vegas often spend the whole day sunbathing or fishing near Kaibab Lake or Cataract Lake or hiking to Sycamore Falls.

 3 hours 25 minutes from Las Vegas